mossclaw/Moss_Mod/mods/HOWTO.md

 specify the right place in the file.
 When the equivalent dict exists in both the original and the mod, then for each key in the mod dict:
 - If the key starts with a `-`:
-  The `-` is removed and whatever value was in the original is replaced with the value from the mod.
+  The `-` is removed from the key, and whatever value was in the original under the new key is replaced with the value from the mod.
+If the new key is not in the original, it and its value are added.
 - If the key is not in the original:
-  The key and its value are added to the dict.
+  The key and its value are added to the original.
 - If the key is in the original:
   - If both original and modded values are dicts:
     They are merged in the way described here.